I only received my sewing machine in December and am determined to teach myself how to sew!

 With that said, Noah is nearly 3 and is in love with his superheroes, specifically Batman at the present moment.
 So, with a Batman birthday party on the horizon for November, it was only suitable to make a Batman costume for Noah for Halloween.
 As far as Amelia, I wanted something to correlate as well as unique.
 Catwoman is expected, Robin is not.
 That was my answer.

-I then am taking a red shirt (12m) and stitching an R, exactly as seen in this picture, with three gold bars across the chest.
+I then am taking a red shirt (12m) and stitching an R, with three gold bars across the chest.

-Then, without knowing quite how I am going to pull this off, I bought hunter green spandex to make arm sleeves.
+Then, I bought hunter green spandex to make arm sleeves.

 Finally, I will construct a yellow and black cape to match Noah’s with a matching hair bow to tie it all together.